-ASX F Principles Reference Comply Prin ciple 1 - Lay solid foundations for management and oversight .1 A listed entity should have and disclose a board charter setting out: 1.1 ~ (a) the respective roles and responsibilities of its board and management, and 1.4 (b) those matters expressly reserved to the board and those delegated to management 2 A listed entity should: 1.2 ~ (c) undertake appropriate checks before appointing a director or senior executive, or putting someone forward for election as a director and 2.6 and Notice of (d) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director Meeting 3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
-1.2 ~ 4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
-1.3 ~ 5 A listed entity should: 1.5 ~ (a) have and disclose a diversity policy; (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board senior executives and workforce generally; and (c) disclose in relation to each reporting period: i. the measurable objectives set for the period to achieve gender diversity; ii. the entity's progress towards achieving those objectives, and either: the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes), or if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act 1.6 A listed entity should: 1.6 ~ (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors, and (b) disclose for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period 1.7 A listed entity should: Remuneration ~ (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period, and Report in the 2023 Annual (b) disclose for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period Report
+ASX Principles Comply Prin inciple 1 - Lay solid foundations for management and oversight A listed entity should have and disclose a board charter setting out: (a) the respective roles and responsibilities of its board and management, and 1.1 and 1.4 (b) those matters expressly reserved to the board and those delegated to management A listed entity should: (a) undertake appropriate checks before appointing a director or senior executive, or putting someone forward for election as a director and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
+The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
+A listed entity should: (a) have and disclose a diversity policy; (b) through its board or a committee of the board set measurable objectives for achieving gender diversity; in the composition of its board senior executives and workforce generally; and (c) disclose in relation to each reporting period: i. the measurable objectives set for the period to achieve gender diversity; ii. the entity's progress towards achieving those objectives, and either: • the respective proportions of men and women on the board, in senior .1 A listed entity should have and disclose a board charter setting out: 1.1 ~ (a) the respective roles and responsibilities of its board and management, and 1.1 and 1.4 2 A listed entity should: 1.2 ~ Notice of Meeting 3 1.2 ~ 4 1.3 ~ 1.5 A listed entity should: 1.5 ~ (a) have and disclose a diversity policy; achieving gender diversity in the composition of its board senior executives and (c) disclose in relation to each reporting period: i. the measurable objectives set for the period to achieve gender diversity; ii. the entity's progress towards achieving those objectives, and either: the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes), or if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act 6 A listed entity should: 1.6 ~ (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors, and (b) disclose for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period 1.7 A listed entity should: Remuneration ~ (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period, and Report in the 2024 Annual Report (b) disclose for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period Keport